OctopusDeploy/blog/blog/2017-03/iis-powershell.md

 - The new `IISAdministration` PowerShell module introduced in Windows Server 2016/Windows 10
 - The older `WebAdministration` PowerShell module used since Windows 2008
 - What we've learned from millions of real-world deployments using the PowerShell IIS modules
-- Lots and lots of practical examples, tested on all Windows Server OS's from 2008 to 2016 & Nano Server
+- Lots and lots of practical examples, tested on all Windows Server OS's from 2008 to 2016, as well as information about Nano Server

 ​The source for all of these examples lives in a [GitHub repository](https://github.com/OctopusDeploy/PowerShell-IIS-Examples), and we run the examples automatically against test machines running each of the different Windows Server OS's, so I'm fairly confident that they work.
 Of course, if you run into any trouble, post an issue to the GitHub repository's issue list - or send us a pull request! :smile: